Kici33/Allegro_JavaAPI/README.md

 - [x] Getting Offers
 - [x] Getting user's rating summary
-- [ ] Modify the Buy Now price in an offer // missing commandId parameter
+- [x] Modify the Buy Now price in an offer
 - [ ] Create a draft offer

 ## Table of content